asciiscry3r/mksscryertower.quest/content/category/Brainwave_entertainment.rst

 #######################

+The brain does not operate in just one single frequency; the full spectrum of brainwave frequencies are always running, all the time.
+The dominant frequency determines our mental state – and entrainment temporarily shifts our mental state by boosting one frequency to be louder than the others.

+Types Of Brainwave Entertainment
+There are a number of different methods available, each with its own pros and cons.

+    Music Modulation
+    Monaural Beats
+    Binaural Beats
+    Isochronic Beats
+    Sound and Light
+    EEG Active
+    Electromagnetic (EM)

 Brainwave entertainment in mafia/cults or in inhuman countries ( MkUltra / Scientology / Ukraine people( they call self a hackers ) brainwashed by OSA/Guardians )

 Plan